Craig Brown (footballer, born 1940): Early life

-Brown was born in Glasgow, but brought up with two younger brothers in Troon, Rutherglen and Hamilton, moving with his father's career as a physical education teacher, later a senior advisor on the subject.
+Brown was born on 1 July 1940 in Corkerhill, Glasgow, but brought up with two younger brothers in Troon, Rutherglen and Hamilton, mother Margaret Caldow, moving with his father's career as a physical education teacher, later a senior advisor on the subject.
 He was a keen golfer as well as watching Queen's Park and Hamilton Academical matches.

 Playing career

 Early career

-Educated at the former Hamilton Academy, Brown played for the school in Scottish schools competitions and in youth international teams, before joining Rangers in 1957, being considered a top prospect; he was initially farmed out to Coltness United to gain experience, and was selected for the Scotland Junior squad.
+Educated at the former Hamilton Academy, Brown played for the school in Scottish schools competitions and in youth international teams, before joining Rangers in 1957, being considered a top prospect.

+Rangers

+Brown was initially farmed out to Coltness United to gain experience, and was selected for the Scotland Junior squad.
 He failed to find a regular first team place at Rangers, with his progress halted by a knee injury and the arrival of Jim Baxter who played in the same position, and moved to Dundee on loan in October 1960.

 Dundee

 Brown was the first signing of Dundee manager Bob Shankly.
 Although knee surgery meant he barely played for the first team during his loan, the move was made permanent in the summer of 1961.
-Brown always traveled with the Dundee first team squad but this was before substitutes were commonly used.
-Thus he didn't make a competitive appearance until November 1961, then waited until February 1962 for his league debut when captain Bobby Cox was injured.
+Brown always travelled with the Dundee first team squad but this was before substitutes were commonly used.
+Thus he did not make a competitive appearance until November 1961, then waited until February 1962 for his league debut when captain Bobby Cox was injured.
 Brown played in nine consecutive league games before becoming injured himself on 31 March in a 3–2 win against bottom placed Stirling Albion.
 Dundee won the Scottish league title that season and Brown's nine appearances entitled him to a medal.
 Brown stayed at Dundee for four and a half injury-affected years, making 16 total appearances for the Dark Blues but playing no active part in the club's European Cup run, or the 1964 Scottish Cup Final which they lost to Rangers.
 During that time he also completed a course in physical education and primary teaching at Jordanhill College, and was also a member of the pop music group Hammy and the Hamsters formed by six Dundee players.